 “Orientation” is required in order to enter the day shelter and benefit from all that Mission Arvada has to offer.
 Clients can take the required orientation Monday through Friday at 11:00am.

 Mission Arvada is distinct from other homeless organizations in the Denver metro area in that we use an individualized continuum of care to help clients get the assistance they need.

 As relationships are developed, the current volunteer staff of Mission Arvada helps work with the needs of each individual experiencing homelessness toward a path of sustainability.
 Staff members help individuals do the following:

 Mission Arvada has been helping clients who are currently homeless find more stable housing.
-(We've assisted 140 over the last two years and have several people in the process of getting apartments right now.)
+(We've assisted 175 people over the last three years and have several people in the process of getting apartments right now.)

 One hurdle that some folks face is finding money for the hefty housing deposits required to get into places (in this area, they start at $1000, and can sometimes be almost twice that), so we're putting together an apartment deposit fund to assist with that.
 If you'd like to contribute to it, you can do so by clicking on the button below.

 Mission Arvada is a Colorado Gives Day non-profit organization, and giving can be done through Colorado Gives year round.